ptrandev/adblockah/README.md

 # adblocker
-A collection of scripts that use /etc/hosts to block advertising-related, tracking, malicious domains.
+A collection of scripts that use /etc/hosts to block advertising-related, tracking, and malicious domains.

 ___